jacq42/chatty/100daysOfCode/r1-log.md

 ### Day 5: 2025-05-13

-**Today's Progress**: Get the Voice Agent working with AWS Bedrock.
+**Today's Progress**: Got the Voice Agent working with AWS Bedrock.

 **Thoughts:** Policies are "great".